Alluvium (Qa), glacial sediments (Qg)

 and of poor quality.
 Dug wells, with large wall areas, are better suited

-for obtaining water from these bodies of water; however, many go dry
+for obtaining water from these bodies; however, many go dry in late

 with the Kentucky Geological Survey, provides hydrologic information